 Adrian Burr, Minister

-10:45am Sunday Service is delivered with a mixture of Facebook, YouTube and printed scripts for those who cannot use the emailed version.
-We also now meet together at Chapel on Sunday mornings at 10:45am and enjoy Zoom fellowship after the service!
+We also now meet together at Chapel on Sunday mornings at 10.45am and enjoy Zoom fellowship after the service!

-10am – 12 noon – The Chapel is open and the plants swap continues.
+10am – 12pm.
+The Chapel is open for a chat and coffee and for a time of private chat and for prayer.
 The coffee morning has resumed though with COVID restrictions in place.

 The Chapel prays regularly for many people, but sometimes you may feel a need for an urgent prayer as you face some difficult situation, or in need of comfort or strength to face life’s ups and downs.
 Please call either Adrian or Margaret, or just drop a prayer request note through the Chapel post box.
 We don’t need a name or details, but promise we will pray for whatever you feel able to share.